claimskg/claimskg_generator/README.md

 To install the dependencies please use: `pip3 install -r requirements.txt`

 ### Command-line usage
-- Get help use  [under implementation]
+- For usage information you may use  [work in progress]
 ```shell
     python3 export.py -h
 ```